shk9-official/KnowledgeVault/AWS/AWS Services and Features/01 - Threat Detection and Incident Response/004 - AWS Guard Duty.md

 - Send notifications using SNS, hence to Slack via HTTP and Email.
 - Trigger Lambda function or orchestrated Step functions to automatically remediate/fix findings.

+CloudWatch Event Rule can be set up to monitor GuardDuty findings, and
+- send notifications to AWS SNS
+- remediate threats y using Lambda / Step functions.

 ---